njdrewett/WitchAssignment/ReadMe.md

 # High Level Design - Tracker

 Receive / Retrieve Directions String
-- Use Proxy Interface to retreive or test stub the directions
+- Use Proxy Interface to retrieve or test stub the directions

 Validate the directions String
 - Iterate the returned string and return directions

-Instantiate the Tracked
+Instantiate the Tracked Object with initial position and Initial orientation

 Iterate through the direction Commands

 Apply the commands against the tracked
 - Apply the command against the Tracked using the Command Strategy pattern

-Reply / Request validation of the final location
+Reply the final location
-- Use an Adapter to validate the final location.